stevenc-stb/spdx-3-model/model/Hardware/Classes/VirtualHardware.md

 ## Description

 A VirtualHardware is a distinct article related to simulation or emulation hardware.
 This is used to assist in recording "Digital Twinning".

-A FPGA simualtion of hardware is a VirtualHardware.
+An FPGA simulation of hardware is a VirtualHardware.
 Virtual hardware requires instantiation involving specific hardware and software.

 ## Metadata